-I was recently invited to participate in a 30-day photo challenge wherein the participants were asked to photograph and upload one photo a day based on a word prompt.
+I was invited to participate in a 30-day photo challenge wherein the participants were asked to photograph and upload one photo a day based on a word prompt.

 I also learned a few things.
-I learned to use features on my camera that I probably never would have used before; I learned to take my time and not point and shoot my camera at subjects; I learned that full manual mode is not complicated, but liberating once it became a habit.
+I learned to use features on my camera I never would have used before; I learned to take my time and not “spray and pray” my camera at subjects; I learned that full manual mode is not complicated, but liberating once it became a habit.

 My main “problem” was turning the camera on and it not being “ready” to take a photo, but overall it was a learning experience even if at times I was frustrated.
 I would do it again, but probably not for an entire month.